-In the nine years since then, Corridor Resources has been unable to cover exploration costs on its own and has not completed an environmental assessment or received regulatory approvals necessary to start oil drilling.
+In the years since then, Corridor Resources has been unable to cover exploration costs on its own and has not completed an environmental assessment or received regulatory approvals necessary to start oil drilling.
 Under Canadian law, exploratory licences for oil and gas drilling cannot exceed nine years.

 On January 14, 2017, Corridor’s licence expired.
-The following day, the Canada-Newfoundland and Labrador Offshore Petroleum Board unlawfully reissued Corridor Resources’ licence.
+The following day, the Canada-Newfoundland and Labrador Offshore Petroleum Board reissued Corridor Resources’ licence.

 The Gulf has, at various points, more than 80 per cent ice cover.
 A spill in this environment would further complicate a recovery – or make it virtually impossible.
 We only need to look as far as the BP Deepwater Horizon oil spill in the Gulf of Mexico to understand the long lasting effects exploration errors can have — many of which are still being felt today.

-Corridor Resources’ project is no different.
+Corridor Resources’ project was no different.
 During the early stages of the Old Harry environmental assessment process, the company demonstrated a lack of preparedness, including by failing to provide sufficient information to address concerns about the project’s environmental impacts, whether it be the exploration itself, or a spill.

 Exploration licence term limits are meant to ensure that companies don’t sit on their rights forever — but they also play an important role in protecting the environment from rights-holders who lack the capacity or technology to drill safely.

-We are representing members from Sierra Club Canada Foundation, Attention FragÎles, Nature Québec, David Suzuki Foundation and SNAP-Québec in this legal challenge to protect the Gulf of St. Lawrence from the risks posed by offshore drilling and to ensure that oil exploration licence limits are enforced by government.
+We represented members from Sierra Club Canada Foundation, Attention FragÎles, Nature Québec, David Suzuki Foundation and SNAP-Québec in this legal challenge to protect the Gulf of St. Lawrence from the risks posed by offshore drilling and to ensure that oil exploration licence limits are enforced by government.